 The suit we’ve dressed you in might not be your usual parkour gear, so what’s essential in your normal kit to make sure you’re free to move?

 Having the right pair of shoes!!
 Haha, but no, having clothing that has stretch is essential.
-Hence why I was so eager to get involved with Moss Bros.
+Hence why I was so eager to get involved with Moss.
 I was really curious how much it would enable me to move and I came away impressed and surprised by how much give the suit actually has!

 Tell us what got you into skateboarding?